DragonRoar-dev/socialprofile-newbie-web/README.md

 This project was a great opportunity to practice my foundational web development skills.
 I focused on creating a clean and accessible HTML structure and then styling it with modern CSS techniques like Flexbox for layout and custom properties for a maintainable color scheme.

 Author
-GitHub - YourUsername
+GitHub - DragonRoar-dev

-Frontend Mentor - @yourusername
+Frontend Mentor - @DragonRoar-dev